ISHRS 2022 CME Webinar

 Target Audience and Prerequisites

 This webinar is taught at the physician level.
-It is open to all levels and geared toward advanced hair restoration surgeons.
+It is geared toward intermediate- to advanced-level hair restoration surgeons.

 As a result of participating in this activity, the learners should be able to: